I'm a flawed person. Luckily, my flaws are merely physical (if you've swallowed the photos, it's smooth sailing from here). :D

 I would like to fall fast asleep (with maybe one eye open).

 I don't drink soda and I don't eat junk food (I don't really have much tolerance for this).
-If your metabolism, skin and everything else is tolerant of that shit (mine was too [ten years ago, when I would eat it]), more power to you.
+If your metabolism, skin and everything else is tolerant of that shit (mine was too [over ten years ago, when I would occasionally eat it]), more power to you.
 If that's the case, I guess I'll watch you eat it and try not to scoff.

 I really like to walk.
 I think I like it more than cycling now.